DEFRA/defra-ai-sdlc/pages/feature-development/product-requirements.md

 ## 10. Saving the Combined Requirements in the Repository

 Once you have the markdown text, save it in the folder or Obsidian vault that was set up at the start of the project in `[filename].md` format.
-It's important that this file is INSIDE the code repository, as we will have the AI-powered IDE reference it later in the workflow.
+It's important that this file is INSIDE the code repository, as we will have the Artificial Intelligence Coding Assistant (AICA) reference it later in the workflow.

 ## 11. Ensuring Requirement Precision